DeepPavlovAdmin/convai/README.md

 The automated metrics will be used to obtain a shortlist of best performing systems, likely the top 3 scoring systems from each of the three metrics (Perplexity, F1 and hits@k).
 If those three leaderboards feature the same models at the top we will take  systems further down the leaderboards, up to a maximum of 10.
 These systems will be evaluated in the final live experiments on Mechanical Turk and via volunteers using the same scoring protocols, already described.

-During NIPS the `wild' live conversation can continue, and the best performing systems will be showcased and conversed with.
+During NeurIPS the `wild' live conversation can continue, and the best performing systems will be showcased and conversed with.

 We will declare winners in both the automated metrics tracks, and in the live evaluations (which will be considered the grand prize, being more important).
 The latter will consist of the weighted average of the Turk and wild (volunteer) scores.
 Finally, the solutions and any data collected will be made open source to the community.